flanksource/docs/docs/apm-hub/concepts/templating.md

 > Simply a way to represent data in different forms.

-Templating comes in handy when you want to dynamically craft your elastic search queries that you provide in the config file.
+Templating comes in handy when you want to dynamically craft your ElasticSearch queries that you provide in the configuration file.
 At the moment, only go templates are supported

 ## Go Template